alisd23/lazy-isomorphic-react/README.md

-# Isomorphic React with lazy loading
+# A Lazy Isomorphic React Router Experiment

 If you've used React and Flux, you'll know how powerful this combination is when building single page applications.
 But how practical is it when building truly large scale applications with multiple sections?
+Issues with client-rendered single page applications include **long initial loading times** and **problems with search engine optimisation**, both of which I will discuss in more detail later.

 I thought it would be interesting to attempt to build a single page application which behaves like a multi-page application, in a way that would make scaling it a breeze.
 I wanted to avoid the 'load everything at launch' approach of many single page applications and integrate **lazy loading** into the app, which allows the client to load the components, styles for those components, and relevant Redux reducers (or stores in flux) on demand, as the user traverses around the site, massively reducing the initial load time of the application.

 ## Technologies to include

-I wanted to see how well the isomorphic react method plays with other technologies, meaning how easy it is to incorporate other technologies into the application.
+I wanted to see how well an isomorphic React framework plays with other technologies, meaning how easy it is to incorporate other technologies into the application.
 I think this is an important gauge of how well this framework would work in practice.
 So just for reference, here is the list of these technologies/techniques I used.

-##### Typescript
+##### TypeScript
 Useful in large applications as the strongly typed nature of it allows you to catch bugs earlier in the development cycle, making it harder to break things when making a change.